<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 We'll endeavour to make this more clear in future, however for now this invoice remains overdue.
 Let me know if there's anything I can do to help facilitate payment.

 You: Apologies if that is the case.
-Could you please confirm that your email address is > customer email address here<?
+Could you please confirm that your email address for payment is > customer email address here<?

 Customer: Yes, that is correct.